yhldhit/WMMD-Caffe/README.md

 - softmax loss layer: Instead of ignoring the empirical loss on target domain, we modified the function so that logistic loss is added based on pseudo label.
 - data layer: we add an parameter to the data label so that the number of classes is conveyed to mmd layer.

-# Prerequists
+#
-Here I list the some experimental enviorment:
+The machines configuration that run the experiments are specificied below:
 - OS: UNIX
 - GPU: TiTan X
 - CUDA: version 7.5